-Scrum ceremonies are quintessential workflow events in a software development process that increase revenue through agile benefits.
+Scrum ceremonies or Agile ceremonies are quintessential workflow events in a software development process that increase revenue through agile benefits.
 The scrum framework makes the development process transparent, adaptive, flexible, of incremental quality, and risk-free.

 Initially, Scrum had its relevance only with software development teams, but its effectiveness picked up rapidly and gained prominence across different domains.
-Thus in the present context, Scrum ceremonies are quintessential workflow events in a product development process that increase revenue through agile benefits.
+Thus in the present context, scrum rituals or sprint ceremonies are quintessential workflow events in a product development process that increase revenue through agile benefits.

-Before discussing what scrum ceremonies are, let’s take a recap on how we ended up with the Scrum workflow.
+Before discussing what are agile ceremonies, let’s take a recap on how we got the Scrum pillars. .
 It all started with the concept of the Software development Life cycle.
 The Software development life cycle, which as the name suggests, is a cyclic process through which software is developed.

 In the beginning years of the Software development era, SDLC was addressed with different working models, a very popular of which was the waterfall model.
 However, the waterfall model had many downsides, including its rigid methodology, poor inclusion of customer collaboration, defiance to product changes in the late stages of development, and time-consuming processes.